Robotics-Sensors/bellande_humanoid_robot_intelligence_control_system_architecture/README.md

-# Welcome to the {BR&SRI} Humanoid Robot Intelligence Control System Architecture
+# Welcome to the {BRSRI} Bellande Humanoid Robot Intelligence Control System Architecture

 ## 🤖 Explore Humanoid Robot Intelligence with Us!
 Welcome to the {BR&SRI} Humanoid Robot Intelligence Control System architecture repository!
 Here, we invite you to delve into the fascinating world of humanoid robotics, showcasing the innovative capabilities of our intelligent control system.